Lions, Dinosaurs and Bears, Oh My! Binder Park Zoo Opens May 1, 2025

 Binder Park Zoo is Over 400 Acres of WOW

-As local favorite Binder Park Zoo preps for its 2024 season, and we have the scoop on the best exhibits, summer camps, special events and overnight activities to try.
+As local favorite Binder Park Zoo preps for its 2025 season, we scoop the best exhibits, summer camps, special events and overnight activities to try.

 Open since 1977, this 430-acre zoo in Michigan continues to add new exhibits and expand its activities for visitors.
 Their newest exhibit, SkyLark Ridge, opened in the fall of 2022.